marcopeg/stuffer/book/upload.md

 ## Expected Output

-The `/upload` endpoint returns a list of `files` that have been succesfully uploaded and a list of `errors` that might have happened along the way.
+The `/upload` endpoint returns a list of `files` that have been succesfully uploaded, and a list of `errors` that might have happened along the way.

 Here is an example of a standard response body: